Elves: the Beautiful, the Terrible

 Fionn eä Vanwi, Anairel, Celehid, Dior Irukil, Anducil: these are the names of mighty lords and ladies.
 They are persons who have shaken the foundations of history and have writ their names large across the memories of all peoples and races; they have forged in the smithies of their souls, with all the other mighty members of their race, the conscience of their race: the Elves.
 We recall the Elvish people in our myths and stories and histories.
 We feel, in our very bones, the mystical presence of the Elves.
 And we long to see their unusual beauty, now fading and soon to be gone. Êa síra elin sû e-govaned!
 They are dying; but it has been foretold.

 Nature of the Elves

 An Elf is an immortal being who is bound to the world.
 They are a uniquely beautiful and strange folk, tied to the very earth but becoming weary of it and its troubles.
 They cannot die of old age, although bodily harm and sorrow may cause an Elf's soul to separate from their body.
 Even when they die, their spirit is taken and placed in a new body that is identical to the previous body.
-Their memories are not broken by their cycles of reincarnation, but the memories are not fully restored until adulthood.
+Their memories are not broken by their cycles of reincarnation; but their memories are not fully restored until adulthood.

 The Western Elves are often defined by their great spirit of melancholy (if they are quite aged) or by their great joviality and activity (if they are relatively young for an Elf).
 It is perhaps this distinction that creates in the popular consciousness the idea that Elves are both sages and minstrels, that they are both wise-man and faery folk.
 The aged of the Elves rarely leave their hallowed cities, but the younger kin — quickly becoming a rarity — will venture into the outside world, not yet weary of its troubles, and longing to explore.